A Private Digital Two-Way Radio Network For The Okanagan Valley

 The SmartTalk network is built with industry-leading digital infrastructure.
 This allows for incredible voice clarity and rock-solid call coverage.

-Instantly communicate with an one, many, or all of your staff at a single button push.
+Instantly communicate with one, many, or all of your staff at a single button push.
 Streamline operations and spend less time in the minutia.

 Running business operations is a balancing act… Managing the staff, ensuring quality and serving customers are all part of being successful.
 Using SmartTalk can improve many efficiencies simply by having constant contact with everyone in your organization.
 Whether it’s turning a service vehicle around or retrieving that customer’s belongings- get it done quickly.